Cajamarca: Capture of Atahualpa (1532 A.D.); Colonial period

-six servants with no specific residence and at least twenty-four corn farmers and twenty- two pages in the town of Contumasa.
+During one of his many long trips down from the highlands to visit the nearest Spanish city, Trujillo, don Melchior was stricken by a serious illness.
+He prudently dictated his last will and testament before the local Spanish notary, Juan de Mata, on 20 June 1565.
+Coming as he did from a relatively remote area where very few Spaniards resided, his will reflects traditional Andean conceptions of society and values before they were fundamentally and forever changed.
+This is evident in the care he took to list all of his retainers.
+He claimed ten potters in the place of Cajamarca, a mayordomo or overseer from the parcialidad of Lord Santiago, a retainer from the parcialidad of don Francisco Angasnapon, and a beekeeper who lived near a river.
+In the town of Chulaquys, his followers included a lesser lord (mandoncillo) with jurisdiction over seven native families.
+At the mines of Chilete, he listed twenty workers who served him.
+Don Melchior also claimed six servants with no specific residence and at least twenty-four corn farmers and twenty- two pages in the town of Contumasa.
 Nine different subjects cared for his chili peppers and corn either in Cascas or near the town of Junba (now Santa Ana de Cimba?).
 He also listed the towns of Gironbi and Guaento, whose inhabitants guarded his coca and chili peppers; Cunchamalca, whose householders took care of his corn; and another town called Churcan de Cayanbi.
 Finally, he mentioned two towns that he was disputing with a native lord whose Christian name was don Pedro.
 In total, don Melchior claimed jurisdiction over a minimum of 102 followers and six towns, including the two in dispute.
 This preoccupation of don Melchior with listing all of his retainers shows how strong Andean traditions remained in the Cajamarca region, even thirty years after the Spanish invasion.
 Among the indigenous peoples, numbers of followers denoted tangible wealth and power.
 An Andean chronicler, Felipe Guaman Poma de Ayala, wrote that lords "will gain rank if the numbers [of their subjects] multiply according to the law of the dominion over Indians.
 And, if their numbers decline, they too lose [status]".
 This concept of status was the same one held in the Inca system.
 The hatun curaca or huno apo, lord of ten thousand households, ranked higher than a guaranga curaca, the lord of one thousand.
 The latter dominated the lord of one hundred Indians, a pachaca camachicoc, who in turn was superior to the overseers (mandones and mandoncillos) with responsibility for as few as five households.
 Don Melchior, as a chief of seven guarangas, had jurisdiction over other lesser lords, who themselves ruled individual lineages.